networkx/nx-guides/content/applications/goodwillhunting.md

 # The Good Will Hunting Problem

-If you've seen the film [Good Will Hunting][gwh_wiki], you may recall a scene in the beginning of the film where Fields medal-winning MIT professor Gerald Lambeau (played by Stellan Skarsgård) presents a mathematics challenge to a classrom full of students.
+If you've seen the film [Good Will Hunting][gwh_wiki], you may recall a scene near the beginning of the film where Fields medal-winning MIT professor Gerald Lambeau (played by Stellan Skarsgård) presents a mathematics challenge to a classrom full of students.
 It turns out that the problem involves some basic graph theory... let's see if